 As I say in the handout, this category of intelligence isn’t about tangible stuff.
 It’s more about interaction and emotion coaching, and also making sure your child has time for quiet contemplation and down time.
 When we go on hikes in the woods, there’s a lot of quiet reflective time as well as song-singing, story-telling, nature-teaching time.
 He also has “nap time” every day.
 He stopped sleeping at nap time a few months ago, but still will play quietly in his room for 90 minutes every day.
 OK, not necessarily quietly – he plays his piano, and reads his books out loud with LOTS of feeling and dramatic interpretation!
 But it’s a good solo time for him (and for me).

-We have a box of miscellaneous musical instruments musical instruments he can pull out anytime he wants.
+We have a box of miscellaneous musical instruments he can pull out anytime he wants.
 A few were purchased for him, but most are just items that have entered our lives over the years, like the plastic Yamaha recorder I had as a child, and the plastic Yamaha recorder I had to buy for my daughter’s class when I couldn’t find my old one… We also have a very old electric piano that’s in his room and he spends part of many “nap times” exploring the piano.

 We listen to a lot of music together (one older sibling loves Broadway show tunes, one loves vintage jazz, Abuela loves classical and Spanish music) and sing songs A LOT, and enjoy circle-time songs at BC classes and library story times and hymns at church.